-Eggs are such an affordable source of high quality, easily absorbed protein.
-For those that have tight budgets, eggs con be a much more cost effective source of protein than meat.
-Also, don't worry if you can't buy free range or organic eggs.
-Regular eggs are just as nutritious.
+Eggs are also an affordable source of high quality, easily absorbed protein.
+For those that have tight budgets, eggs can be a much more cost effective source of protein than meat.
+If your budget allows, look for free range or organic eggs, as they have more omega-3 fatty acids, but regular eggs are still incredibly nutritious.

-How To Serve Eggs to Babies with Baby Led Weaning
+How To Serve Eggs to Babies for Baby Led Weaning (6 months +)

 Eggs are naturally a great texture for baby led weaning, which I love!
 A few easy ways to serve eggs to babies 6 months and older include:

 - Hard scrambled and and cut into finger-sized strips

 - Hard boiled and cut vertically into fourths

 - Fried (over low heat, not crispy) and cut into finger-sized strips

 - As an omelet with cheese and/or finely chopped soft-cooked veggies, cut into strips